tomhendra/courses/19-testing-javascript/README.md

 In this course we’ll go over ways you can optimize your Jest configuration to make testing real-world JavaScript applications a delight.
 We’ll cover what’s already been mentioned in addition to Babel support, code coverage, how to make watch mode even more helpful, and how to run test suites with entirely different configurations.

 ### 5.1.
 Install and Run Jest

+We start in a small, but real-world application that’s built with webpack and React.
+We’ll go over installing the Jest testing framework locally to our project, adding an npm script to make it easy to run, and adding an example test file.

 - To add Jest to an existing project: `npm install --save dev jest`.
 - Now we can add a test script to our `package.json`.